Update 12 January 2022 - Important information if you are attempting to use your birth certificate to establish your Digital Identity through myGovID.

 On occasion where the couple or witnesses do not speak and/or understand English the Registry will provide an interpreter free of charge.
 This includes Auslan.

-As the Registering Authority for all marriages in Western Australia, the Perth Registry Office is the only establishment that can issue the certified marriage certificate immediately after your marriage ceremony.
-This certificate is used to legally recognise your changed marital status.
+As the Registering Authority for all marriages in Western Australia, the Perth Registry Office is the only establishment that can issue the certified (legal) marriage certificate immediately after your marriage ceremony.
+This certificate is used to legally recognise your changed marital status and entitlement to assume your married name.

 Recognition certificates for early pregnancy lossShow more